Five days after the explosion, Shu Chang returned to his apartment in Tianjin’s Harbor City.

 An aerial photo taken in 1988 shows early landscaping work on the mudflats that would become Binhai New City.
 IC

 All of that was to change when, on December 6, 1984, China’s government ratified the establishment of the Tianjin Economic-Technological Development Area, abbreviated as TEDA, and later nicknamed “Taida” in Chinese.
 Areas like this were to pull the proverbial cart of China’s new economy.
-Here, the alien concepts of the free market were given free reign before they were to be unleashed on the whole country.
+Here, the alien concepts of the free market were given free rein before they were to be unleashed on the whole country.
 For now, though, Taida was just large tracts of mud.

 It took a while for development to truly take off.
 The first road sank into the ground when warm spring weather thawed the salt flats underneath, and whenever the wind blew from the wrong direction, dust from nearby Tianjin harbor’s coal depots would envelop Taida in darkness.
 In the first few years a disappointing number of companies had opened shop, and only some one hundred people lived in Taida — many of them hoping to leave as soon as possible.